opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 OpenSearch Benchmark issues one request at a time for a single client thread, which is specified as `search-clients` in the workload parameters.
 If `target-throughput` is set to `0`, OpenSearch Benchmark issues a request immediately after it receives the response from the previous request.
 If the `target-throughput` is not set to `0`, OpenSearch Benchmark issues the next request to match the `target-throughput`, assuming that responses are returned instantaneously.

-When you want to simulate the type traffic you might encounter when deploying a production cluster, set the `target-throughput` in your benchmark test to match to the rate of requests you think the production cluster might receive.
-The following examples illustrate how the set `target-throughput` affects the latency measurement.
+When you want to simulate the type traffic you might encounter when deploying a production cluster, set the `target-throughput` in your benchmark test to match to the number of requests you think the production cluster might receive.
+The following examples show how the set `target-throughput` affects the latency measurement.

 ### Example A